SaladLab/Unity3D.IncrementalCompiler/docs/UnderTheHood.md

 # Under the hood

-IncrementalCompiler for Unity3D was my fun-project for 2016 new year's holiday.
+IncrementalCompiler for Unity3D was my fun-project for new year's holiday 2016.
 At that time I was thinking about slow compilation speed of unity3d-mono and wondering if it is possible to make it faster with the minimum effort.
 After a couple of hours digging, it turned out feasible to make it.